sitechef/theme-docs/docs/scss.md

 This is a string of the absolute root of your `dist/` folder when in production.

-If you are linking images, please use the above `image-url()` function in preference.
+If you are linking images, please use the above `imageUrl()` function in preference.

 The most common use-case would be for linking fonts in the `dist/font/` directory